What Is the Difference Between Birth Defects & Birth Injuries?

 What Should I Do If My Child Has a Birth Injury or Birth Defect?

 A birth injury or birth defect often involves extensive medical treatment and specialized care.
 Our attorneys have experience handling these types of cases.
 We can formulate a legal strategy that fits your unique situation.
 At Fieger Law, we understand the kinds of problems that occur both inside and outside of delivery rooms.
 We can thoroughly review your case and determine your legal options to try to obtain the best results possible.
 Let us help you seek compensation.

-Call (800) 294-6637 or contact our team of Southfield birth injury lawyers to get started on your case today.
+Call (800) 294-6637 or contact our team of Michigan birth injury lawyers to get started on your case today.